Learning-howto-Code/screen-break/README.md

 open terminal
 type crontab -e
  copy in 0 * * * * "put path to python here" "put path to folder here", like this: 0 * * * *  /Library/Frameworks/Python.framework/Versions/3.12/bin/python3 /Users/jakehopkins/Downloads/screen_break
-one you paste that type :qa to exit vim and save
+once you paste that type :qa to exit vim and save
 let it run!